VisionUnite: A Vision-Language Foundation Model for Ophthalmology Enhanced with Clinical Knowledge: Experiments

-To assess the efficacy of models, we extract 180 samples and corresponding 540 rounds of questions from the MMFundus dataset to constitute the test dataset.
-It encapsulates a wide range of fundus conditions, ranging from health to illness status, encompassing Myopia, Macular Edema, Age-related Macular Degeneration, Glaucoma, Tessellation, Branch Retinal Vein Occlusion, Cataract, Optical Disc Pallor, Optical Disk Cupping, Drusen, Diabetic Retinopathy, Central Serous Retinopathy, and Arteriosclerotic Retinopathy, thirteen distinct ophthalmic diseases or conditions in total.
-We benchmark the performance of models against clinical diagnostics, focusing on two pivotal criteria: diagnostic accuracy and diagnostic relevance.
-Diagnostic accuracy gauges the precision of the diagnostic interpretations, encompassing disease identification and categorization.
-However, diagnostic accuracy cannot fully reflect the performance of large vision-language models in many cases.
-Different models may provide different explanations when giving the same diagnostic prediction, and we need relevant criteria to quantify this difference.
-Therefore, we design the diagnostic relevance, which provides insights into the response quality and further differentiates their differences.
-Our experimental framework involves presenting a fundus image and three related questions to a junior ophthalmologist (possessing one year of clinical experience).
-Concurrently, responses are elicited from three large vision-language models, 1.
-GPT-4V~\cite{2023GPT4VisionSC} (gpt-4-1106-vision-preview), 2.
-Gemini Pro~\cite{teamgemini} (gemini-pro-vision) and 3. our proposed VisionUnite.
-These sets of responses are then presented to three senior ophthalmologists (boasting over ten years of clinical experience), tasked with appraising the diagnostic accuracy and relevance.
-It is worth noting that we mandate the integration of responses into coherent paragraphs without extraneous AI-generated content to ensure an impartial evaluation.
-The details of diagnostic accuracy and relevance are as follows:
+We evaluate model efficacy using a multi-round VQA dataset from the MMFundus dataset, consisting of 180 samples and 540 question rounds.
+This dataset includes a spectrum of fundus conditions, from healthy to thirteen different ophthalmic diseases.
+Our evaluation benchmarks model performance against open-set clinical diagnostics based on two key criteria: diagnostic accuracy and relevance.
+Diagnostic accuracy measures the precision of disease identification and categorization.
+However, since accuracy alone may not fully capture a model's performance, we introduce diagnostic relevance to assess the quality of model responses and distinguish between different models.
+Our testing setup involves presenting a fundus image and three related questions to a junior ophthalmologist with one year of experience and eliciting responses from three advanced vision-language models: GPT-4V~\cite{2023GPT4VisionSC} (gpt-4-1106-vision-preview), Gemini Pro~\cite{teamgemini} (gemini-pro-vision), and our proposed VisionUnite.
+These responses are then assessed by three senior ophthalmologists with over ten years of experience, focusing on both diagnostic accuracy and relevance.
+We statistically calculate the average diagnostic relevance to compare the different models.
+Additionally, we analyze model misdiagnoses, categorizing errors as minor or major based on their severity.
+We also compute the 95\% confidence intervals and p-values for each model's results, particularly comparing them to our VisionUnite model, ensuring that responses are integrated into coherent paragraphs without additional AI-generated content for fair evaluation.
+We also design a multiple-choice evaluation experiment to evaluate the diagnostic performance across various models in a close-set setting.
+We conduct experiments on 2233 cases and calculate the multiple-choice accuracy of ten diseases.
+The details are as follows: